Learn something new every day

 When the Beatles played several concerts in New York City's Shea Stadium in 1965, it was more out of logistical necessity than anything else.
 Few music venues at the time contained enough seats to satisfy the needs of Beatles fans caught up in the hysteria.
 By staging their live concerts in large outdoor venues in front of thousands of screaming fans, the Beatles and their opening acts helped to create a subgenre of rock music known as stadium rock or arena rock.

-By the late 1970s, many stadium rock bands had become household names, including Queen, Styx, Kansas, Boston and Meatloaf.
-Stadium rock concerts became major media and social events, especially if two or more popular bands were on the bill.
+By the late 1970s, many of these bands had become household names, including Queen, Styx, Kansas, Boston and Meatloaf.
+These rock concerts became major media and social events, especially if two or more popular bands were on the bill.
 Arena rock venues became small cities for a few hours, complete with their own food services, medical support and law enforcement.

 Some music critics say there is a difference between true stadium rock and rock music played in a stadium.
 Certain modern bands have the ability to fill an entire sports arena or stadium with fans, but they still perform the style of music which made them popular in the first place.
 The original stadium rock bands, most notably KISS and Queen, often wrote music with a stadium audience in mind.
 Queen's anthemic song "We Will Rock You", for example, encouraged thousands of fans to stomp and clap in unison as singer Freddy Mercury belted out the lyrics.